drjoschua/nr-litteratur/UU-JUS.md

 * Konvensjoner:
    - [ ] [Konvensjon om rettighetene til mennesker med nedsatt funksjonsevne](https://lovdata.no/dokument/TRAKTAT/traktat/2006-12-13-34)

-The Anti-Discrimination Act (likestillings- og diskrimineringsloven) handles universal design for public services in Norway, and states that "public and private actors cirected towards the public are obligated to use universal desing in their general functions" (§17).
+The Anti-Discrimination Act (likestillings- og diskrimineringsloven) handles universal design for public services in Norway, and states that "public and private actors cirected towards the public are obligated to use universal design in their general functions" (§17).
+Other acts related to education, f.ex. the Unviersity and University College Act(universitets- og høyskoleloven), the Vocational School Act (fagskoleloven), Adult Education Center Act (folkehøskoleloven), oblige institutions to have a universally designed education environment (§4-3, §15, §5a). oblige public actors to make demands to unviersal desing in public procurements.
 For ICT solutions, however, the law states that this obligation is invalid for sectors with their own specific law or regulation (§18).
 There is a specific regulation for universal desing of ICT solutions (forskrift om universell utforming av IKT-løsninger) specifying that UD only applies for online solutions (websites, apps) including teaching aids, and automats (???) (§2).
-The regulation states that websides should follow the Web Content Accessibility Guidelines 2.0 standard (WCAG 2.0) on Level A and AA(§4)
+The regulation states that websides should follow the Web Content Accessibility Guidelines 2.0 standard (WCAG 2.0) on Level A and AA(§4).
+WCAG defines the four major principis of acessibility of the content to be (1) perceivable, (2) operable, (3) understandable, and (4) robust.

 ## Lover